isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1631.md

 **Description**

-Guidesify's Digital Marketing Package is for SMEs looking to build a strong SEO foundation for their website, while looking to expand their reach into niche markets through Email Marketing.
+Guidesify’s Digital Marketing Package is for SMEs looking to build a strong SEO foundation for their website, while looking to expand their reach into niche markets through Email Marketing.
 Guidesify believes that Digital Marketing is a continuous effort that requires commitment on both the part of client and Guidesify as a vendor.
-This will ensure clients' websites rank highly in search engines, and clients' target audiences are frequently engaged through email marketing.
+This will ensure clients’ websites rank highly in search engines, and clients’ target audiences are frequently engaged through email marketing.

 ## Solution Packages Option(s)